Key takeaways

 • Your origination fee will never exceed 1 percent of the loan amount – The VA mandates that lenders limit origination fees to no more than 1 percent of the loan amount.
 And if your lender does charge that flat 1 percent origination fee, it cannot charge you separately for any of the following items: application fees, document preparation fees, notary fees, attorney’s fees, mortgage rate lock fees, postage fees, escrow fees, loan closing or settlement fees, lender-ordered appraisal or inspection fees and photographs.

 • There is no mortgage insurance on VA loans – Mortgage insurance tacks on a significant upfront cost for borrowers with FHA loans — 1.75 percent of the loan amount.
-With VA loans, though, there’s no need to worry about any mortgage insurance premiums at closing.
+Conventional loans also carry them, if your down payment is under 20 percent.
+VA loans don’t have this charge.

 • Sellers are limited to paying 4 percent of the sales price – With FHA loans, sellers can contribute up to 6 percent of the price with concessions.
 The VA caps these concessions at 4 percent.
 However, it’s important to note that discount points are not included in the 4 percent maximum.